Onion dome: South Asia

-Middle East
+Middle East and East Asia

 Outside the Indian subcontinent, it is also used in Iran and other places in the Middle East and Central Asia.
-At the end of the 19th century, the Dutch-built Baiturrahman Grand Mosque in Aceh, Indonesia, which incorporated onion shaped dome.
+In the late 19th century, the Dutch-built Baiturrahman Grand Mosque in Banda Aceh, Aceh, Indonesia, which incorporated onion shaped dome.
 The shape of the dome has been used in numerous mosques in Indonesia since then.